savyasachi16/text-multiprocessor/readme.md

 ```bash
 ./start.sh <yourfilehere>
 ```
-This would set the default timeout value of 60 seconds.
+This would set the default timeout value to 60 seconds.

 ### Running the Data Generator